 Question 3 (10%).
 1-way ANOVA.

 A study of reading comprehension in children compared three methods of instruction (ref).
 As is common in such studies, several pretest variables were measured before any instruction was given.
 One purpose of the pretest was to see if the three groups of children were similar in their comprehension skills.
 One of the pretest variables was an “intruded sentences” measure, which measures one type of reading comprehension skill.
-The data for the 22 subjects in each group are given in the data sheet (Q4).
+The data for the 22 subjects in each group are given in the data sheet (Q3-ANOVA-reading).
 The three methods of instruction are ‘basal’, ‘DRTA’, and strategies.

 Determine whether the data meet the requirements for running a parametric ANOVA; if not, you will need to run a resampling ANOVA.